serebrov/notes/2013-12-02-node-debug-mocha.md

         }, 5000);
     });

-This way there is 5 seconds to start the node inspector and set a breakpoint.
+This way there are 5 seconds to start the node inspector and set a breakpoint.
 Mocha should be lauched as this:

     $ mocha -t 10000 --debug